mlpack/mlpack/doc/user/load_save.md

      `arma::fmat`), the matrix will be temporarily converted during resizing;
      therefore, using `unsigned char` or `float` as the element type is the most efficient.

+   * **NOTE:** if the element type of `images` is float, then a clamp of the resized images is necessary.
+By default, the resize function will clamp to the original min and max pixels values, unless to specific values if the user define `clamp = true;`

    * This function expects all the images to have identical dimensions.
 If this is not the case, iteratively call `ResizeImages()` with